steveWang/writing/income-taxes.md

-The phase-out gets rather complex, so I'd recommend plugging in numbers into a calculator if you don't fit within one of the simple cases I outlined above, but I would not expect the marriage penalty to apply as long as the spouse with the lower income makes lower than \$200,000.
+The phase-out gets rather complex, so I'd recommend plugging in numbers into a calculator if you don't fit within one of the simple cases I outlined above, but I would not expect the marriage penalty to apply as long as the spouse with the lower income makes less than \$200,000.

-Second, there are other differences between filing jointly and filing individually.
+Second, there are other differences between filing jointly and filing individually, so the tax brackets do not tell the full story.
 For instance, if you normally itemize your deductions, the state and local tax (SALT) deduction is capped at $10,000 per tax return[^salt], whether filing as a single filer or jointly.
 Another example is that in Massachusetts, we have a deduction for rent paid, which similarly does not have different caps for individuals versus couples.
+Further, there are income limits[^backdoor] for various deductions that may no longer apply upon getting married, e.g. student loan interest[^student_loans].

 ## RSUs and supplemental income